makototakahara/makototakahara.github.io/_posts/2024-01-08-at-the-top-of-my-bucket-list.md

 - [ ] Create a personal website
 - [ ]  ...

-Since baseball season is on hold, I can't work on #1.
+Since baseball season is on hold, I can't make any progress on #1.
 Recently, many people have been asking me if I gained weight, so it would be wise to hold off #2 for the time being.
 (Un)fortunately, I managed to check #3 off of my list.